Rosalia-Labs/SensOS/CONTRIBUTING.md

 ## Ways to Contribute

 - **Report issues** – If you encounter bugs, unclear documentation, or unexpected behavior, please [open an issue](../../issues).
 - **Improve documentation** – Clear docs make the project more accessible.
 Suggestions, corrections, or tutorials are very welcome.
 - **Submit code** – Pull requests that fix bugs, add features, or improve maintainability are encouraged.
 - **Share feedback** – If you’re using SensOS in research, monitoring, or other projects, let us know!
 Your experience helps guide development.

 ## Getting Started

 1. Fork the repository and create a feature branch.
 2. Make your changes in a clear, focused commit (or set of commits).
 3. Ensure code is well-documented and consistent with existing style.
 4. Open a pull request with a short description of the change.

+By contributing, you agree to follow the Code of Conduct and to credit SensOS in derivative works where appropriate.

 If your contribution is large or involves major design changes, please open an issue first to discuss it.